innolitics/n2y/README.md

 ## Architecture

-N2y's architecture is divided into four main steps:
+An n2y run is divided into four stages:

-1. Configuration
+1. Loading the configuration (mostly in `config.py`)
 2. Retrieve data from Notion (by instantiating various Notion object instances, e.g., `Page`, `Block`, `RichText`, etc.)
 3. Convert to the pandoc AST (by calling `block.to_pandoc()`)
-4. Writing the pandoc AST into markdown or YAML
+4. Writing the pandoc AST into one of the various output formats (mostly in `export.py`)

 Every page object has a `parent` property, which may be a page, a database, or a workspace.